 Peter Heller was born in 1929 in Germany.
 His Jewish father led the family out of Berlin in

-the early 1930s as Nazi Germany began to rise.
+the early 1930s as Fascism began to rise.
 They relocated to Paris, then fled again once the Nazis invaded France.
-They moved to the south of France, where Heller and his mother lived out the war in goat hut while his father spent time in a Nazi internment camp.
+They moved to the south of France, where Heller and his mother lived out the the last two years of war in goat hut while his father spent time in a Nazi internment camp.

 Eventually the family arrived in New York City, helped in part by a recommendation from distant

 relative Albert Einstein.
-Peter and his wife,sculptor Alexandra met while attending Columbia University.
-They moved to Morrisville, Vermont in the 1960s to teach art at Johnson State College.
+Peter and his wife,sculptor Alexandra, moved to Morrisville, Vermont in the 1960s to teach art at Johnson State College.
 Mr. Heller passed away in 2002.

 web design and photography by kip ross